-In terms of similarities, although the population of these countries is still growing, the natural growth rate has slowed considerably in recent years to below 1% per year.
-These relatively low growth rates result from rapid and sustained fertility declines throughout the second half of the 20th century, with persisting gaps by geography and socioeconomic status (Adserà and Menendez 2011; Castro Torres 2021).
-Colombian fertility has been declining from high levels since the 1960s and has reached below-replacement levels since 2015.
-Brazil’s fertility has shown a similar trajectory, with the most rapid decline beginning in the late 1970s and reaching below-replacement levels even earlier, in the first years of the current century (Rios-Neto, Miranda-Ribeiro, and Miranda-Ribeiro 2018).
-Although fertility patterns are peculiar in LATAM -e.g., adolescent fertility rates are typically high-, social norms relating to stopping mechanisms and later transition to motherhood are emerging in both countries, as expected in low-fertility contexts (Castanheira and Kohler 2017; B. P. Urdinola and Ospino 2015).
+When we look at the similarities between these two countries, we note that although their populations are still growing, their natural population growth rates have slowed considerably in recent years, to below 1% per year.
+These relatively low growth rates can be attributed to rapid and sustained fertility declines throughout the second half of the 20th century, albeit with considerable variation across geographic regions and socioeconomic groups (Adserà and Menendez 2011; Castro Torres 2021).
+In Colombia, fertility has been declining from high levels since the 1960s, and has been at below-replacement levels since 2015.
+In Brazil, fertility trends have followed a similar trajectory, with the most rapid period of decline beginning in the late 1970s.
+Fertility reached below-replacement levels even earlier in Brazil than in Colombia, in the early years of the current century (Rios-Neto, Miranda-Ribeiro, and Miranda-Ribeiro 2018).
+Although the fertility patterns in LATAM are unlike those in many other low-fertility contexts (e.g., adolescent fertility rates tend to be high), social norms relating to stopping mechanisms and to a later transition to motherhood are emerging in both countries (Castanheira and Kohler 2017; B. P. Urdinola and Ospino 2015).

-The limited governmental response to the health and economic crises spurring from the spread of the virus is also a common aspect between these two countries (Hale et al. 2021), both countries ranked poorly according to international measures such as the Covid-performance index of the Lowy Institute.
-Also, geography is a major axis of socioeconomic inequalities in both nations, highly correlated with the spatial distribution of ethnic minorities, and heavily reflected in access to quality health services.
-In fact, mortality during the pandemic first wave killed mostly inhabitants of the Amazons region in each country, and overall mortality at the subnational level in pre-pandemic years is higher in the least developed and populated zones, while large urban areas hold the best mortality conditions (Queiroz et al. 2020; P. Urdinola 2021).
-This territorial heterogeneity is reflected in the diversity of resources available to each region in terms of economic conditions, public infrastructure, and health care facilities, all of which were key to responding to the pandemic (Tan-Torres et al. 2020).
+In both Brazil and Colombia, there has been a limited governmental response to the health and economic crises sparked by the spread of the virus (Hale et al. 2021).
+Moreover, both countries have low rankings in international measures of countries’ responses to the pandemic, such as in the Covid Performance Index of the Lowy Institute.
+Additionally, in both countries, socioeconomic inequalities vary considerably across geographic regions, with Covid-19 mortality being highly correlated with the spatial distribution of ethnic minorities, and with access to quality health services.
+Indeed, during the first pandemic wave, most Covid-19 deaths were among inhabitants of the Amazon regions of both countries.
+In the pre-pandemic years in Brazil and Colombia, overall mortality at the subnational level was higher in the least developed and the least populated zones, while large urban areas had the lowest mortality (Queiroz et al. 2020; P. Urdinola 2021).
+This territorial heterogeneity was reflected in the levels of resources available in each region due to its economic conditions, public infrastructure, and health care facilities – all of which were key to responding to the pandemic (Tan-Torres et al. 2020).

-The primary difference between these two countries is their population size and geographical extension.
-Brazil’s population (213 million) and area (8.5 million Km2) are more than four and eight times Colombia’s, respectively.
-Secondly, despite being both ethnically diverse nations, the Afro Descendant population is much more prominent in Brazil compared to Colombia (Woo-Mora 2021).
-In addition, Brazil’s economy is much more robust and developed than Colombia’s (Williamson 2010), and economic inequality is slightly higher in the former country with Gini Indexes for 2019 of 53.4 and 51.3, respectively (World Bank Group 2020).
-This difference in the Gini index is similar across other measures of inequality such as the income share of the top 1%: 27% in Brazil and 19% in Colombia in 2019, which indicates that income distribution in Brazil is even more concentrated in the top than in Colombia (World Inequality Lab 2020).
+The primary differences between these two countries are related to their population size and their geographical area.
+Brazil’s population (213 million) is more than four times that of Colombia, and its area (8.5 million square kilometers) is more than eight times that of Colombia.
+Second, while both nations are ethnically diverse, the Afro-descendant population is much larger in Brazil than in Colombia (Woo-Mora 2021).
+In addition, Brazil’s economy is much more robust and developed than Colombia’s (Williamson 2010).
+Economic inequality is slightly higher in the former than in the latter country: i.e., the Gini index for 2019 was 53.4 in Brazil and 51.3 in Colombia (World Bank Group 2020).
+This gap in the Gini index is similar in magnitude to the differences between the two countries reported in other measures of inequality.
+For example, the income share of the top 1% in 2019 was 27% in Brazil and 19% in Colombia, which indicates that the income distribution is even more concentrated at the top in Brazil than it is in Colombia (World Inequality Lab 2020).